-Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+F Water, plumbing and bathroom fittings Repair category 1 Notes Sections of the sealant to the bottom of the bath panel are loose and require to be reaffixed.
+Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+No tests have been undertaken of the system.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
-Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Properties of this age and type may contain elements of concealed lead plumbing and where this is the case we recommend any lead plumbing be upgraded with a modern equivalent.
+No access was afforded to the water heater at the time of inspection.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
-A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+A precautionary check of the areas below and adjacent to the sanitary fittings is recommended prior to purchase as these areas are prone to leakage.
+We have presumed that those areas not inspected are free of defects.